 Includes the barriers (tariff and non-tariff) that U.S. companies face when exporting to this country.

-New regulations in the auto and aviation sectors could make it more difficult to sell U.S. products in Russia.
-For example, Russia developed a global navigation positioning technology called Global Navigation Satellite System (GLONASS) as an alternative to the U.S. Global Positioning System (GPS) system.
+Russia developed a global navigation positioning technology called Global Navigation Satellite System (GLONASS) as an alternative to the U.S. Global Positioning System (GPS) system.
 Russia’s Ministry of Transport issued a rule in March 2012 requiring that GLONASS compatible satellite navigation equipment be installed on all Russian-manufactured aircraft, with varying deadlines depending on the use, age, and size of the aircraft, but in all circumstances no later than January 2016.
-In addition, any foreign-manufactured aircraft listed on a Russian airline’s Air Operator Certificate was required to have GLONASS or GLONASS/GPS compatible satellite navigation equipment installed by January 1, 2018 or earlier, depending on the size of the aircraft, requiring modifications to non-GLONASS-configured aircraft to meet this new rule.
-The same issue applies to cars imported into the Russian Federation: All vehicles, both new and used, that are imported should be equipped with a GLONASS system.
+In addition, any foreign-manufactured aircraft listed on a Russian airline’s Air Operator Certificate was required to have GLONASS or GLONASS/GPS compatible satellite navigation equipment installed by January 1, 2018 or earlier, depending on the size of the aircraft, requiring modifications to non-GLONASS-configured aircraft to meet this rule.
+The same issue applies to cars imported into the Russian Federation: all vehicles, both new and used, that are imported should be equipped with a GLONASS system.
 Any vehicle without GLONASS-capable equipment cannot be imported into Russia, as established in technical regulation TR TS 018-2011 of January 1, 2017.